Stage shows & school assembly:

 Walkabout performers with amplified acoustic everyday objects, Scavengers drop-in, Audio Assault Buggy, Bass Station and Unmaking.
 Short, participatory fun science-based activities suitable for events or public spaces where people can come and go and try things out with facilitation.

 The Scavenging skills behind all of what we do: upcycling, re-purposing electronic and other waste materials.
 Dismantling old computers and building our own evil inventions form their innards.
-Scavengers use what is avaialable to them and we live in an era of incredible waste and disposability, so lets get what we can from it and learn to use what’s left over to survive and thrive.
+Scavengers use what is avaialable to them and we live in an era of incredible waste and disposability, so lets get what we can from it and learn to use what’s left over to reduce waste and increase awareness.

 We specialise in activities and projects that bring people in; to a museum, to participating in STEM events, to experimenting and creating their own soundscapes.
 We have worked closely with the National Science and Media Museum in Bradford for several years, visiting schools in the wider community to successfully encourage hard-to-reach families to attend the museum.